 Some of the hotels along the beachside, like Margaritaville, are packed with tourists.
 It is the place to be for party with all kind of activities as long as there is plenty alcohol.

-Most accessible ‘for all of we’ is Bourbon Beach, Alfred’s or Roots Café, where tourists and locals are welcome to chill and chat while listening to music and having a drink.
-In general, tourists will take the beach chair in the sun while locals chat in the corner, under the tree.
+Most accessible ‘for all of we’ is Bourbon Beach, Alfred’s, Boat Bar or Roots Bamboo Café, where tourists and locals are welcome to chill and chat while listening to music and having a drink.
 Evening entertainment with live bands showing you the real reggae, dancehall or old school vibes.

 Bars, Beaches and hotels